Salt Lake City Wrongful Death Lawyer

 Who Can File a Wrongful Death Lawsuit in Utah?

-When a loved one is killed in an accident, close family members of the deceased, such as a spouse, parent, or child, can file a wrongful death lawsuit on the deceased’s behalf.
+When a loved one is killed, close family members of the deceased, such as a spouse, parent, or child, can file a wrongful death lawsuit on the deceased’s behalf.
 If the victim named a specific individual as his or her estate’s personal representative, that person may also file.

 There are also circumstances that may allow stepchildren and other blood relatives to file suit.
-Your Salt Lake City wrongful death lawyer will help you determine if you are eligible should there be any uncertainty in your case.
+Your fatal accident attorney in Salt Lake City will help you determine if you are eligible should there be any uncertainty in your case.

 What can be recovered through a wrongful death lawsuit largely depends upon the damages suffered by the victim and his or her family, which may include the items listed below: